Venmo vs Paypal: Which Service Is Best?

 Venmo vs PayPal: Are there any differences?

 It is straightforward to think that PayPal and Venmo are the same things since the same people own them.
 However, this couldn't be farther from the truth.
 At the same time, they do have some things in common, i.e. their fee scheme and format.
-We can easily see that Venmo and PayPal are targeted towards different users.
+We can easily see that Venmo and PayPal are targeted toward different users.

 Let us look at some of the differences between these two payment services, so you can see for yourselves exactly what we are trying to say.